-As an employee, the contribution limit is $18,000 – just like other 401(k) plans.
-As the employer, you can also contribute up to approximately 25 percent of your compensation depending on your legal structure.
+As an employee, the contribution limit in 2022 is $20,500 — just like other 401(k) plans (this will increase to $22,500 in 2023).
+As the employer, you can contribute up to approximately 25 percent of your compensation, depending on your legal structure.

 IRA and Roth IRA:

 With traditional IRAs, contributions are generally tax deductible and not subject to income tax until withdrawn.
-On the contrary, the Roth IRA allows you to put money in post-tax, making withdrawals in retirement tax free.
+On the other hand, Roth IRAs allow you to put money in post-tax, making withdrawals in retirement tax-free.

 Get the help you need.

-It’s typically easier to set up a 401(k) because your employer handles a large majority of the back-end work.
+It’s typically easier to set up a 401(k) because your employer handles most of the back-end work.

-But, when you’re the boss, it sometimes feels intimidating to tackle the process by yourself.
+But, when you’re the boss, tackling the process by yourself sometimes feels intimidating.